Powering Digital Economies With a Blockchain Consensus Operating System

 One of the most important things to understand about the CBDC trend is that it will appear.
 By governments and central bankers.
 Who wants the CBDC to be used within regulated, digital economies.

-For this to happen though, blockchain technology will need to adapt to allow governments to have more control.
-The L3COS system does exactly this.
-It utilizes a unique triple layer consensus mechanism that allows governments to operate supernodes at the top layer.
+For this to happen, though, blockchain technology will need to adapt to allow governments to have more control.
+The L3COS system does precisely this.
+It utilizes a unique triple-layer consensus mechanism that allows governments to operate supernodes at the top layer.
 While businesses and individuals interact within the second and third layers in a decentralized manner.